Project Body Bag and FACT working to curb Lexington gun violence

 To reach those kids, Project Bodybag and F.A.C.T. partnered together to plan a Mother's Day dinner event set for 5 to 11 p.m. on May 1 at the Clarion Hotel in Lexington.
 The founders hope that mothers can help them bring their kids into the conversation.

 The May 1 event will honor mothers who have lost children to gun violence in Lexington but Riley and Taylor say all are welcome.
+Taylor explained what the goal is.

-Taylor explained the goal is for, "these mothers to be able to bond with each other and start a relationship, so we can possibly be able to get all of these kids together in the same space, and it won't be no animosity, they can give each other handshake, they can hug each other and tell each other 'I love you' at the end of the day, there's no need for us to want to kill each other for no reason."
+"These mothers to be able to bond with each other and start a relationship, so we can possibly be able to get all of these kids together in the same space, and it won't be no animosity," Taylor said.
+"They can give each other a handshake, they can hug each other and tell each other 'I love you' at the end of the day, there's no need for us to want to kill each other for no reason."

 To RSVP for the free event, email FACT082020@gmail.com or call 859-202-9369.